Neo-Studios/minimal-apps-minimal-chef/CONTRIBUTING.md

-# Contributing to Minimal Chef
+# Contributing to Zest

-Thank you for your interest in contributing to Minimal Chef!
+Thank you for your interest in contributing to Zest!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct